Shiver (Natalie Imbruglia song)

-"Shiver" is a song by Australian singer Natalie Imbruglia, released as the first single from her third studio album, Counting Down the Days (2005), on 21 March 2005.
+"Shiver" is a song by Australian singer Natalie Imbruglia from her third studio album, Counting Down the Days (2005), released as the album's lead single on 21 March 2005.
+"Shiver" was written by Imbruglia, Francis White and Shep Solomon, whilst production was handled by Stephen Lipson.
 The song reached No. 19 in her native Australia and at No. 8 on the UK Singles Chart.
 It also peaked at No. 1 in Hungary and No. 6 in Italy.

 Chart performance

 "Shiver" reached No. 8 on the UK Singles Chart.
 Shiver was officially Britain's most broadcast track in 2005, indicating most played on radio, MTV and commercial use.
 In Europe, "Shiver" was the sixth-most-played song of 2005, accumulating 2,733,820 audience points and 31,423 plays during the year.
 Shiver became Natalie Imbruglia's biggest pan-European airplay track since "Torn" and as a result is considered her second-biggest hit.
 The song was covered by Maxïmo Park on BBC Radio 1's Live Lounge.
 Lara Krost performed the song during Season 5 of Australian Idol.
 In 2006, Shiver was nominated in the APRA (Australasian Performing Right Association) category for 'Most Performed Foreign Work'.
 It was also nominated for an Ivor Novello Award for 'Most Performed Track'.
 As of 2011, "Shiver" had sold approximately 500,000 copies worldwide.